alecandrews33/Pong/README.md

 2) allow paddles to move horizontally

+    - create a new airhockey mode for this (maybe eventually change goal size)

 3) fix the delay after a score

 4) make the score render on the screen (the pong tutorial gives a brief suggestion on how to do this) and not print to the command line

+5) right now there is this BALL_SPEED variable that sets the initial speed of the ball right when the game starts, I originally changed it in medium mode thinking a faster ball might make it harder, but then I added the ball reset with a random velocity stuff after a score so now that change seems kind of pointless.
+Should the initial ball speed be random too?

+6)